dollmetzer/colorflood/README.md

 - moves countdown.
 Zero stops game

-Not working until now:

-- no detection, if the countdown is on zero
+- timer countdown.
+Zero stops game

+- At the end of a game, message "You lost" oder "score 1234" is displayed

+Still to do:

-- no end of level action
+- Short Lost or Won Melody at the end of level
+- After 5 s. jump back to title
+- show last score on title